 Not unless you have an adapter, no. Consoles typically are tougher to connect wireless headphones to.
 The only other way you can get the Sony WH-1000XM3 connected to the PS4 is through its 3.5mm cable.

 In theory, you just need to be able to connect your source (in this case, your TV) with something over Bluetooth.
 If your TV supports Bluetooth, it should be able to connect to your headphones.
-If it can’t, you may want to look into finding an emitter that can connect to your TV.
+If it can’t, you may want to find an emitter that can connect to your TV.
 That way, you can solve the issue with a cheap workaround instead of buying a new TV — or headphones.

 Yes, the Sony WH-1000XM3 wireless noise canceling headphones are compatible with video chat apps like Zoom, Skype, Facebook Messenger, and more.
 The headset must be paired with the source device being used with the video conferencing app.
 Depending on what app is being used, a pop-up may appear requesting permission to use the headset microphone before continuing into the chat.
 If you want more information, we have an entire list of the best headphones for conference calls!